-"You'll have to bear it-I tell you there's nothing else for it.
-You'll have to bear it-but we'll do our best for you.
-I will do my best for you-always-always-in sickness or out of sickness-There!"
-He pronounced there oddly, not quiet dhere.
+"You'll HAVE to bear it I tell you there's nothing else for it.
+You'll have to bear it but we'll do our best for you.
+I will do my best for you always ALWAYS in sickness or out of sickness There!"
+He pronounced there oddly, not quite dhere .